ddl-dave-heinicke/Data-Analyst-Workshop-Electricity/README.md

 <img src = readme_images/NewScheduleJob.png width="800">
 </p>

-Paste the following into the command, give the job the name "Monthly Data Pull", and verify that the Environment is "Domino-PowerGeneration-Workshop-Environment".
+Paste the following unde "File Name or Command", give the job the name "Monthly Data Pull", and verify that the Environment is "Domino-PowerGeneration-Workshop-Environment".
 It should be, since we set it as our project environemnt, but it's always good to check.
 Click “Next”.

 ```shell
 scripts/pull_data.py